 Power is might.
 The Tenebra coven follows the rule of power, a thing that demands a sacrifice that none of its members are unwilling to give.

 Seemingly driven by an all consuming pursuit of power, Tenebrae is all about focus, removing the need for risk taking with spells, pushing the limits and fetching the finest familiars on the market.
 The coven is invested in all sides of magic, unsavory and mundane while maintaining the ideal that its members will never stagnate in terms of power or knowledge.
 No reward without risk, familiar and witch alike are all pushed well beyond the demands of the norm.
-Meetings within the Tenebra are strict and frequent though with this comes a far quicker progression of each member's powers.
+Meetings within the Tenebrae used to be strict and frequent, though the recent change in leadership had seen them decrease in numbers, though not so much intensity.

-The Tenebra coven house is located in the south western section of the city, in the hills just outside the bulk of the city.
-Capable of housing up to 8 live-in tennants this house looks the part it plays, the need for hiding never playing a large role in the Tenebra coven.
+The Tenebrae coven house is located in the south western section of the city, in the hills just outside the bulk of the city.
+Capable of housing up to 8 live-in tennants this house looks the part it plays, the need for hiding never playing a large role in the Tenebrae coven.

 Less passive than the pard, the Furores are a very active part of the community and often have their hands in many of the political agendas within the city that are for, and often against, their own kind.
 The pack is not afraid to throw its weight around if it feels the rights of its members are being threatened.
-Outside of threat the pack is a humble and quiet beast, always made aware of and willing to help those that need it without needing repayment.
-This does not mean they are an idle threat and if the time and need arises they will rise with it, calling upon old debts and ties that have long since been forgotten.
+As of August 2017, and with all of the leadership going through a sudden change, the pack policy has changed too, more obviously accepting of non-wolves members, skinwalkers, and namely witches, having formed an alliance with the Lucidum coven as its supreme has a Furore wolf as his familiar.

 Quieter than the pack, the Cautela pard is a prideful beast that prefers to stay within its own subspecies.
 It has been known to allow outsiders but on a whole it’s an exclusive club full of equally proud felines.
 Its subdued nature goes much deeper than this in that it often stays dormant when political issues are at hand, allowing the much larger and more boisterous pack to speak for all shifters.
 This is not always true as the cats will always protect themselves when backed into a corner though they are far slower to rile than the wolves.